Rafzy/Raf-s-Vault/Shibaura/Computational Chemistry/Report 6.md

 This is the vibrational mode with the most IR intensity.
 The two C atoms that's doubly bonded to the two Oxygen atoms are both propagating to the bottom right, and the two O atoms are propagating to the top left, so the double bonds stretch in and out because of the opposing directions of the C and O atoms.
 The four H atoms also propagate, kindof to one side of the molecule, in this case, they're kindof propagating to the down right.

-Energy relative to the most stable structure:
+After comparing all of the isomer's final optimized energy, this has the least amount of energy, thus this should be the most stable structure out of all of the isomers.

 5. ![[image-51.png|183x252]]